kendallmiller/kendallmiller.github.io/_posts/2023-07-25-picking-ideas-that-win.md

 The three questions your team should have a refined answer to are:

-1. **What unmet need of an existing market are we satisfying?**:  Startups rarely succeed when creating new markets, so instead you want a clear part of an existing market that has an unmet need you can satisfy.
+1. **What unmet need of an existing market are we satisfying?**  Startups rarely succeed when creating new markets, so instead you want a clear part of an existing market that has an unmet need you can satisfy.
-2. **Who will pay for this system, and what are they used to paying?**: You need a clearly defined customer and an understanding of what they typically pay for services.
+2. **Who will pay for this system, and what are they used to paying?** You need a clearly defined customer and an understanding of what they typically pay for services.
-3. **Why are we uniquely positioned to succeed?**: Even if your idea is great, if you don't have a key reason for folks to pick you, they'll pick someone else.
+3. **Why are we uniquely positioned to succeed?** Even if your idea is great if you don't have a key reason for folks to pick you, they'll pick someone else.

 # What unmet need are we satisfying?